-Students and faculty are increasingly using images and media to create work that is shared openly on the internet, including presentations, videos and open course content.
-Images, music, videos and other works posted on the internet are protected by copyright.
+Students and faculty are increasingly using images and media to create work, including presentations, videos and open course content.
+Images, music, videos and other works posted on the internet are protected by copyright and proper attribution is required.
+Citations should include the source of the material used and, if available, the name of the creator.

-The easiest way to find media you can reuse and remix is to search for Creative Commons, open licensed, and public domain works.
-Citing the sources you use is usually mandatory but even when it is not (public domain works), it is a best practice.
+An easy way to find media to reuse and remix is to search for Creative Commons, licensed, and public domain works.

 These videos can then be remixed using the YouTube Video Editor.